kontist/apidocs/source/index.html.md

 ### Create device

-To initiate the device binding you need to create a device.
+To initiate the device binding you need to create a device by providing your **public key**.

+Please, make sure that you **never share your private key** and it's stored in a secure place.

 After a successful request, you will receive an SMS with OTP that you will need during device verification.

 ```shell
 curl "https://api.kontist.com/api/user/devices" \